Aryan3212/review-it/README.md

 GOOGLE_CLIENT_ID=
 GOOGLE_CLIENT_SECRET=

+// Look inside emailVerificationService in the repo to get the gist EMAIL_VERIFICATION_ENABLED= EMAIL_VERIFICATION_API_BASE_URL= EMAIL_VERIFICATION_API_KEY=
 ```

 I'm planning on deploying this after I can put in safeguards in place so that people don't end up abusing my service provider.

 The issues tab contains a running list of changes(closed Issues) and expected features.